tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Extended Key Update is performed.

-Extended Key Update can restore confidentiality only if the attacker no longer has access to either peer and cannot interfere with the key update procedure.
+Extended Key Update can restore confidentiality only if the attacker no longer has access to either peer and cannot interfere with the Extended Key Update procedure.
 If an adversary retains access to current application traffic keys and can act as a man-in-the-middle during the Extended Key Update, then the update cannot restore security.
 In that case, the attacker can impersonate